Facebook tracking pixel

 What is an Environmental Commodity?

 An environmental commodity is an umbrella term referring to any tradable instrument with market demand that carries a standardised environmental purpose within a regulatory or voluntary framework.
-Environmental commodities include carbon credits, emissions allowances, and Energy Attribute Certificates (EACs).
+Environmental commodities include carbon credits, emissions allowances, and Energy Attribute Certificates (EACs) .

-EACs are the electricity-specific subclass: one certificate represents the attributes of 1 megawatt-hour (MWh) of generation, vary by region, and supports renewable electricity usage claims when cancelled.
-Whilst they are both environmental commodities, carbon credits not the same as EACs, they are different: they represent quantified greenhouse gas reductions or removals (usually 1 tonne CO₂e) and are used to offset residual emissions (Scope 1 & 3), not to evidence renewable electricity sourcing for market-based (Scope 2) disclosure.
+EACs are the electricity-specific subclass: one certificate represents the attributes of 1 megawatt-hour (MWh) of generation, vary by region , and supports renewable electricity usage claims when cancelled.
+Whilst they are both environmental commodities, carbon credits not the same as EACs, they are different: they represent quantified greenhouse gas reductions or removals (usually 1 tonne CO₂e) and are used to offset residual emissions (Scope 1 & 3), not to evidence renewable electricity sourcing for market-based ( Scope 2 ) disclosure.

-Environmental Commodities Explained
+Environmental Commodities Defined

 Noun